 Present your pass at the ticket desk (on your right) for entry.

 Daily, 9:00 am-5:00 pm

 Thanksgiving Day, Christmas Day, and New Year's Day.
+The JFK Library and Museum closes at 2:00 pm on the following days: Wednesday, November 21, Christmas Eve, and New Year's Eve.
 All holiday hours are subject to change without notice.

 220 Morrissey Blvd.

 I-93 North to Exit 14 (Morrissey Blvd.), then follow the signs to UMass & JFK.
 I-93 South to Exit 15 (Columbia Rd.) to Morrissey Blvd., then follow the signs to UMass & JFK.
 Free parking.